Affiliate links on Android Authority may earn us a commission. Learn more.

 Here’s what you can try if Samsung Pay is crashing or not responding.

-- Restart the phone: Simply restarting the phone might be enough to fix the app crashing problem.
+- Restart the device: Simply restarting your phone or smartwatch might be enough to fix the app crashing problem.
 Check out our guide on restarting your Samsung phone if it is stuck or unresponsive.

 - Remove and re-add a card: If Samsung Pay doesn’t work when you’re trying to make a purchase, it could be a problem with a particular card.
 Remove the card and add it again.
 Re-authorizing the card should fix the issue.

 - Clear the cache or reset the app: Make sure you use the latest version of the Samsung Pay app.
 If you’re running into issues with the app not responding, you might have to reset it.
 Go to Settings > Apps (or Application Manager) > Samsung Pay > Storage and tap on Clear cache.
 If that doesn’t fix the problem, go back to the same menu and tap Clear storage.
 Remember that clearing the storage will completely reset the app, so you’ll have to sign in to your account and add the cards again.
 You will also lose the transaction history.

 Samsung Pay error messages are appearing on the phone

 Different types of error messages appear on Samsung Pay.

 - Payment error: You will see a payment error message when a transaction fails.
 This is likely an issue with the payment terminal, though.
 Wait for the error message timer to run out and retry the payment.
 The app will re-submit the data that will be more compatible in case the card reader or terminal hasn’t been updated.